Astroner/indexed-db/README.md

 # Hi there
-This is simple abstraction over indexedDB based on classes, tables and columns.
+This is a simple abstraction over indexedDB based on classes, tables and columns.

 # Table of content
  - [Basics](#basics)